 Roku (ROKU) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the video streaming company had lost 7.59% in the past month.
-In that same time, the Consumer Discretionary sector gained 4.37%, while the S&P 500 gained 3.55%.
+Heading into today, shares of the video streaming company had lost 1.37% over the past month, lagging the Consumer Discretionary sector's gain of 4.39% and the S&P 500's gain of 3.72% in that time.

-Wall Street will be looking for positivity from ROKU as it approaches its next earnings report date.
+Investors will be hoping for strength from ROKU as it approaches its next earnings release.
 The company is expected to report EPS of -$0.14, down 380% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $392.43 million, up 42.32% from the year-ago period.

-Any recent changes to analyst estimates for ROKU should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for ROKU.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 98, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 109, which puts it in the top 43% of all 250+ industries.

 Click to get this free report